pydata/xarray/doc/indexing.rst

     ind = xr.DataArray([[0, 1], [0, 1]], dims=['a', 'b'])
     da[ind]

-To summarize, our indexing rule is based on our `broadcasting`__ scheme.
+To summarize, our indexing rule is based on our :ref:`compute.broadcasting` scheme.
-For the above example, the result shape will be

-__ :py:meth:`~xarray.broadcast`

 These advanced indexing also works with ``isel``, ``loc``, and ``sel``.